DALS Faculty & Staff

 Research and Scholarship

 My research interests centre on broadly cultural dimensions of teaching and learning.
-In that connection, my research writing in the domain of Célestin Freinet and Freinet Pegagogy (École Moderne techniques), where the emphasis is on the social aspects of education, follows themes that also arise in some of my other work related to teacher professionalism, culturally responsive pedagogy, and materials design.
+In that connection, my research writing in the domain of Célestin Freinet and Freinet Pegagogy (École Moderne techniques), where the emphasis is on the social aspects of education, follows themes that also arise in some of my other work related to teacher professionalism, culturally responsive pedagogy, materials design, and instructional strategies for effective writing from sources (sometimes over-narrowly conceptualized as 'plagiarism avoidance').
 Issues around membership, change and belonging have always been important to me.

 In terms of applied scholarship, I regularly make conference presentations, conduct workshops or publish in the area of EFL/ESL methodology; also, I have developed skills related to the Canadian language Benchmarks and the LINC Curriculum Guidelines.
-I am a member of the Registry of CLB Experts, and in 2009 I served on the team that developed TESL Canada's online Teachers' Resource Centre.
+I am a member of the Registry of CLB Experts; in 2009 I served on the team that developed TESL Canada's online Teachers' Resource Centre; and presently I am a member of the Board of Directors, Centre for Canadian Language Benchmarks (www.language.ca)

 In addition, for five years one of my main scholarly activities involved serving as editor of TESL Canada Journal.
 During my term as editor (to June, 2011), I worked with the Journal Advisory Committee to bring the journal entirely online, to significantly increase its full-text indexing, and to augment the schedule of issues from two to three per year.
 Moreover, I was able to introduce the role of Editorial Intern, so as to allow MA students to gain experience with the editorial process.